isomerpages/govtech-stp/_sdf-upgrade/00b-sdf-upgrade-faq.md

 #### 7. Do I need to inform anyone after I have booked my suite?

-Yes, travellers must submit a form at <https://go.gov.sg/sdfsuite> to inform government agencies of the booking.
+Travellers must submit a form at <https://go.gov.sg/sdfsuite> to inform government agencies of the booking.
 This is to ensure you and your family members (if applicable) are conveyed to the SHN Dedicated Facility (SDF) where you had booked the suite.

 For suite bookings before arrival in Singapore, the submission must be made at least 48 hours before your arrival in Singapore.
 Failure to do so may result in your assignment to a standard room at any SDF upon your arrival.

 For suite bookings after arrival in Singapore, the submission must be made at least 48 hours prior to the intended stay at the suite.
+Please note that an additional fee of at least $345 ($300 for specialised cleaning costs for the vacated room and $45/vehicle for transport to the next SDF) applies.

 #### 8. Can I make any changes to my suite booking?

 To make changes to your suite bookings, please first contact the SDF to ensure that there is suite availability.
 Subsequently, please submit a form at <https://go.gov.sg/changesuitebooking> to inform government agencies of your updated details.

 Please do not make multiple suite bookings.
 SDFs will be asked to cancel all bookings if a traveller is found to have made multiple bookings.